Post Anaesthetic Care Unit (PACU)

 The Post Anaesthetic Care Unit (PACU), sometimes referred to as enhanced recovery, is a four-bed bay, with use of a cubicle next to PACU on the main ward at the Captain Sir Tom Moore (CSTM) Building at Halton.

 The PACU is designed for patient stays between six to 48 hours depending on patient needs and type of surgery.
-The PACU is part of the planned care directorate within the digestive diseases CBU.

 Visiting times